 - Using a sharp paring knife and starting at one end of the hot dog, slice the hot dog at an angle until you reach the wooden skewer in the center.
 As you are cutting, slowly roll the hot dog away from you until you reach the other end.
 [If you have no idea what I’m talking about, watch this video—it helps!].
 Repeat with each hot dog.
 Slide the hot dogs from the skewers—they should be spiralized.

-- Heat an indoor grill pan over medium-high heat (alternatively, you can grill your hot dogs on an outdoor grill, which will be just as delicious!).
+- Heat an outdoor gas grill over medium-high heat.
 Grill the hot dogs until charred evenly on all sides.

-- Place the hot dogs in the sub rolls.
+- Place the hot dogs in the rolls or buns.
 Add chopped tomato to one side of the hot dog, and the sliced cornichon and sport peppers on the other.
-Top with a handful of celery salt fried onions and a nice squeeze of Dijon mustard (technically, if you’re a true Chicagoan, you put on the Dijon mustard first…).
+Top with a handful of celery salt fried onions and a nice squeeze of Dijon mustard (technically, if you’re a true Chicagoan, add Dijon mustard first).
 Serve immediately.

 Compensation for this post was provided by Cobblestone Bread Co. via AOL Media.
 The opinions expressed herein are those of the author and are not indicative of the opinions or positions of Cobblestone Bread Co. or AOL.